 That’s why I have made some changes in my approach.
-I decided to take it slower and chose the pages I want to do more carefully.
+I decided to take it slower and chose the pages I wanted to do more carefully.

 I know I’m not alone in this struggle, so I want to share with you what I think are 5 essential pages to have in your Bullet Journal.

-A Bullet Journal is a fantastic tool that can help you with pretty much anything.
+There are a lot of pages we have already covered in my Bullet Journaling for beginners series.
 The list is simply too long to post here, so why don’t you visit my 300+ Page Ideas for your Bullet Journal post I wrote to picture what I’m saying.

-The problem is, that this has a negative side as well – when you start and you have all these options, and you are given the chance to do anything you want, it’s very difficult to decide which one to chose or even where to start.
+The problem is that this has a negative side as well – when you start, and you have all these options, and you are given a chance to do anything you want, it’s very difficult to decide which one to choose or even where to start.

-Don’t get me wrong, I still love to experiment and I have lots of fun with different collections and other creative pages.
-Just take a look at my Instagram account!
-But after 4 journals, I think I finally cracked down on which pages are essential BuJo core and can be called must-have.
+Don’t get me wrong, I still love to experiment, and I have lots of fun with different collections and other creative pages.
+But after 4 journals, I think I finally cracked down on which pages are essential BuJo core and can be called must-haves.